neumino/neumino.github.io/movies.md

+## Opening soon

-### K-12
+### Ad Astra
-*Released on 2019-09-05, vote average 7.9*
+*Released on 2019-09-20, vote average 4.5*

-Cry Baby, a strong and sensitive girl, is sent off to a disturbing sleepaway school that’s hidden underneath a grandiose façade.
-Luckily, she has a sweet and unapologetic best friend who sticks up for her when she gets bullied by the other students whose brains are under control by the Principal and his wicked staff.
-With the help of the magical friends they meet along the way, as well as an Angelic Spirit Guide, they are able to gain the strength they need to fight off the school’s belligerent patriarchal conditioning.
+An astronaut travels to the outer edges of the solar system to find his father and unravel a mystery that threatens the survival of our planet.
+He uncovers secrets which challenge the nature of human existence and our place in the cosmos.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/nVaQmzwKg2Y?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/P6AaSMfXHbA?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>

-## Opening soon